attainu/attainu-flamingo/assignments/README.md

 Player Picture
 Upload all the pictures in the cloudinary (in your account).
 As soon as the details are processed , add those details in the front-end.
 Use bootstrap to display each player in col-4, player image,  Name and age just below the image.
 You should be able to add maximum of 11 players.
 Form should reject if you try to add 12th player.

+### Day 05
+1. Login page
+2. dashboard (similar to the screenshot)
+Dashboard should be accessible to only logged in users, if the user is not authenticated, redirect them to login.
+Also, integrate the express session.

+images/book_search_express_week08_day05.png